Vacation Planning Tips for the Best Savings

 Make an itinerary

 Making plans of your daily activities and restaurants before you leave will help you to stick to a budget and not overspend during the trip.
-This will also help you to figured out total expenses and save up a designated amount of money to cover those expenses.
+This will also help you to figure out total expenses and save up a designated amount of money to cover those expenses.